-In a medium sized bowl add the egg yolks, sugar, 1/2 cup of half and half, vanilla and almond and whisk until well blended.
+In a medium sized bowl add the egg yolks, sugar, 1/2 cup of half and half, the vanilla and almond extracts and whisk until well blended.

-Pour immediately into a bowl or glass measuring cup and place in a bowl of ice to cool.
-Once it's cool enough, cover and place in the refrigerator.
+Pour immediately into a bowl or glass measuring cup and place on a bowl of ice to cool.
+Once it’s cool enough, cover and place in the refrigerator.

-This easy Mexican dessert recipe is ready to serve when chilled for two to three hours.
+This easy Mexican dessert recipe is ready to serve after it’s chilled for two to three hours.

 Here is how you serve it.
 Slice the egg white mixture and place on a plate and pour or spoon custard sauce over the top.
 Sprinkle sliced almonds all over.